hit9/skylark/docs/en/faq.rst

 Available Scope
 ---------------

-CURD.py only works with tables which has primarykey.
+- CURD.py only works with tables which has a single Field as its primarykey.